hpmicro/hpm_sdk/docs/en/sdk/samples/lwip/lwip_iperf/README.md

 ## Project Configuration

-- In the file `CMAkelists.txt` ,  set a matched Ethernet PHY type according to the development board schematic，
+- In the file `CMakeLists.txt` ,  set a matched Ethernet PHY type according to the development board schematic，

-  e.g. "set(COFNIG_ENET_PHY_DP83848 1)"
+  e.g. "set(CONFIG_ENET_PHY_DP83848 1)"

 ## Run Example

 - Compiling and Downloading
 - Running log is shown in the serial terminal as follows:

   ```console
   This is an ethernet demo: Iperf
   LwIP Version: 2.1.2